-It provides guidance to promote the use of cycling (cycle storage options), renewable energy, particularly solar panels and garden retention, as well as opportunities to raise the energy efficiency of homes and contribute to the Council's net zero ambition.
-These contribute to the promotion of sustainable development in individual homes.
-However any effect will occur only at local level and will not have significant environmental effects.
+Characteristics of the Householder's Guide: Design of Extensions and Alterations SPD having regard to the following criteria Summary of likelihood of potential significant effects (negative and positive) any effect will occur only at local level and will not have significant environmental effects.
 The SPD is likely to have minor positive effects.
-Environmental problems relevant to the SPD Significant environmental problems will not result from the Householder's Guide SPD but it does aims to address environmental problems such as climate change on a very local level.
+Environmental problems relevant to the SPD Significant environmental problems will not result from the Householder's Guide SPD but it does aim to address environmental problems such as climate change on a very local level.
 The SPD applies to relatively small scale development, and seeks to identify opportunities for environmental enhancement.
 The SPD is likely to have minor positive effects.
-The relevance of the SPD for the implementation of Community legislation on the environment (for example, plans and programmes linked to waste management or water protection) The SPD is not directly relevant to this matter as it applies to small scale, householder applications in Exeter only.
-The likely impact is considered to be neutral.
+The relevance of the SPD for the implementation of Community legislation on the environment (for example, plans and programmes linked to waste management or water protection) The SPD is not directly relevant to this matter as it application to small scale, householder planning applications in Exeter only.
+The likely impact is considered to be neutral, the implementation of this.

-Table 1: Criteria for determining the likely significance of effects on theenvironment: Characteristics of the Householder's Guide: Design ofExtensions and Alterations SPD, revision
+Table 1: Criteria for determining the likely significance of effects on the environment: Characteristics of the Householder's Guide: Design of Extensions and Alterations SPD